 Fruits and Vegetables

-- Long-lasting fruits: Unripe bananas, apples, oranges, clementines, grapefruit, and other citrus last for a very long time and are good for your immune system.
+- Long-lasting fruits: Unripe bananas, apples, oranges, clementines, grapefruit, and other citrus last for a very long time.

 - Long-lasting vegetables: Broccoli, cauliflower, Brussel sprouts, carrots, celery, and peppers are some of the longer-lasting options.
-Potatoes, while starch and not as nutritious as some veggies still provide good nutrition and can last a very long time.
+Potatoes stored correctly can last a very long time and can make a meal more filling.

 - Frozen vegetables: Frozen veggies are often better than fresh because they are frozen at peak freshness.
 Load up on a variety to make sure you don’t get bored and are getting a good mix of nutrition.
 Remember some spinach, it’s great to throw in smoothies for some sneaky veggies.